NayutaQiu/nayutaqiu.github.io/index.md

 This website serves as both a personal repository and a place for others interested in machine learning.
 Here, I will start to continuously document my notes, whether from research or self-study, covering lecture insights, reading notes, and paper reviews.
 I hope that some of these reflections may offer fresh perspectives to visitors.
 I’ll also post updates on each of my publications as they become available.

 When I am not doing research, I enjoy playing fingerstyle guitar, singing, and watching anime.
-You can find some of my guitar recordings [here](https://space.bilibili.com/28998104)
+You can find some of my guitar recordings [here](https://space.bilibili.com/28998104).
+My all-time favorite instrumental is Nayuta by the guitarist [Kotaro Oshio](https://en.wikipedia.org/wiki/Kotaro_Oshio)—check out the [original version](https://www.youtube.com/watch?v=5yWJtDhe09M) and [my rendition](https://www.youtube.com/watch?v=BnNARV2mPwo).